heidingaway/datapeople/Buckley - Project Notes.md

 ---
 # Buckley - Notes
 ## Comments
-- 2024-07-15: working pattern in pieces (as written); front halves - add 7 sets of short rows: 2 sets in garter stitch edges at bottom (17 stitch for first set of short rows, 13 stitch each for remaining 95 stitches), add remaining 5 sets in pattern.
+- ~~[[2024-07-15]]: working pattern in pieces (as written); front halves - add 7 sets of short rows: 2 sets in garter stitch edges at bottom (17 stitch for first set of short rows, 13 stitch each for remaining 95 stitches), add remaining 5 sets in pattern.~~ restarted 2024-07-15
+- [[2024-07-16]]: cast on 101 for right front, 162 back, 101 left front.
+3 stitch [[i-cord edge]]. shoulders graded down to size 4.

 ## Links
 [[Buckley Cardigan]]